cedricss/todomvc-angular-wakanda/README.md

 Tutorial to be continued...
 ```

-### Test your angular app from a Wakanda server
+## Test your angular app from a Wakanda server

-WARNING: it will replace your `MyApp/Demo/WebFolder` content with your angular application.
+*WARNING* it will replace your `MyApp/Demo/WebFolder` content with your angular application.
 Make sure you don't have any previous work inside.

 From `MyApp/Demo/`: